Jitendar-369/plant-disease-recognition-system/README.md

 Edit
 predicted_class = predict_disease(model, img_array)
 print(f'The predicted class is: {predicted_class}')
-Make sure to replace img_path with the path to the test image.
+Make sure to replace img_path with the path to the image you want to classify.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+yaml
+Copy
+Edit

+---

+Feel free to customize this further according to your specific needs!
+Just copy-paste it into your `README.md` file in the repository.
+Let me know if you need anything else!